BlackteaData/data-talks/workshop1.md

 #### Error 1
-Database backup/restore option is not enabled yet or is in the process of being enabled To fix this issue, I have used these two sources:
+Database backup/restore option is not enabled yet or is in the process of being enabled.

+To fix this issue, I have used these two sources:

 [Create an option group](https://stackoverflow.com/questions/57005157/restore-from-s3-bucket-to-sql-server-getting-error-database-backup-restore-optio)
 [AWS Solution](https://aws.amazon.com/premiumsupport/knowledge-center/native-backup-rds-sql-server/)

+#### Error 2
+MS-CDC has not been enabled on database

+We can't run CDC using this version of MSServer.
+If you are in the required version, then running the command `EXEC sys.sp_cdc_enable_db` will do the trick.

+Message when running the command on the current DB:
+This instance of SQL Server is the Express Edition (64-bit).
+Change data capture is only available in the Enterprise, Developer, Enterprise Evaluation, and Standard editions.

 ### Endpoints